LuK74/OCaml-SmallLanguage/README.md

 https://ltpf.gricad-pages.univ-grenoble-alpes.fr/commun/projet/sos.pdf

 ## Our language
 [NEED TO BE REVIEWED] : ArithExp & BoolExp grammar, and syntax analysis.
-[NEED TO BE REVIEWED] : Project structure (usage of module, etc...)
+[NEED TO BE REVIEWED] : Project structure (usage of module, etc...).

 - Affectation :